evolvingstuff/vdw2/content/posts/cluster-and-migraine-headache-treatment-protocol.md

 │   ├── TextNode
 │   │   full_match: `40-150 ng of Vitamin D need to `
 │   │   inner_content: `40-150 ng of Vitamin D need to `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Is 50 ng of vitamin D too high, just right, or not enough|treat health problems))` │   │   inner_content: `Is 50 ng of vitamin D too high, just right, or not enough|treat health problems` │   │   page: `Is 50 ng of vitamin D too high, just right, or not enough|treat health problems` │   │   children:
+│   │   full_match: `((Is 50 ng of vitamin D too high, just right, or not enough|treat health problems))` │   │   inner_content: `Is 50 ng of vitamin D too high, just right, or not enough|treat health problems` │   │   page: `Is 50 ng of vitamin D too high, just right, or not enough` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Is 50 ng of vitamin D too high, just right, or not enough|treat health problems`